 The individuals who would form RSI saw the need for the organization as they helped to establish the first major civil mediation program in the state in the early 1990s.
 Their assistance to those programs included mediator training, and program evaluation and monitoring – all hallmarks of the future organization.
 They learned from that experience that courts required better information and an easy way to access it, as well as an organization to share expertise and guidance in developing effective, efficient court ADR programs.

 These leaders also developed the outside-the-box, results-oriented philosophies that would steer the organization.
-As an example of how this unconventional thinking played out, RSI was not organized as a separate 501(c)(3) organization, but was and is affiliated with the Center for Conflict Resolution, Chicago's long-standing non-profit mediation organization.
-This continues to provide economies for both entities and opportunities to leverage the skills and networks of each, while both function optimally in their two spheres of knowledge and expertise.
-One particular belief that is in the RSI DNA is that knowledge is power and that by giving courts reliable information about how to operate their ADR programs, those courts would be able to operate the most effective, efficient programs.
+As an example of how this unconventional thinking played out, RSI was not organized as a separate 501(c)(3) organization, but was affiliated with the Center for Conflict Resolution, Chicago's long-standing non-profit mediation organization.
+This provided economies for both entities and opportunities to leverage the skills and networks of each while RSI matured into an independent non-profit.

 Historically, as state courts around Illinois decided to establish ADR programs, they sought out RSI's expert support and guidance.
 With the need for program development and improvement growing, RSI expanded to include the federal court in Illinois.
 Courts needed high-quality assistance but generally were not positioned to allocate funds for these efforts, so the demand for RSI's services grew.
 That demand broadened not just in terms of the jurisdictions, but also the types of cases involved in ADR processes and the backgrounds of the parties.
 RSI found itself assisting with the ever-widening array of family programs and creating a statewide program to develop programs focused on serving the needs of poor and low-income disputants.